gracewu42/survey_design/Survey design check list.md

 - Put your university at the beginning
 - should contain: name, where are you from, the purpose of the study, conditions (voluntary, anonymous, etc.)
-- *To begin, just scroll down and click the "next" button*
+>  *To begin, just scroll down and click the "next" button.*

 ## Thank you & contact information